All sorts of mishaps covered by contents insurance

 However, more than a quarter of Kiwis would either have to pick up the bill themselves or spend time disputing who was to blame.

 That’s because only 72% of New Zealanders have contents insurance, with most who choose not to saying “I don’t have enough stuff.”

 But AMI spokesperson Wayne Tippet says you’ll be surprised by the list of mishaps that contents insurance covers you for – things that you would never have imagined would be covered.

-“Did you know that if you accidently damage someone else’s property the damage may be covered by your contents insurance?
+“Did you know that if you accidentally damage someone else’s property the damage may be covered by your contents insurance?

 “Likewise, if your treasured canine friend runs onto the road and causes a car to crash, again your contents insurance comes into effect.”

 In today’s world of scooters, bikes and drones, Tippet says you’ll also be pleased to know you’re covered if you or your children (who live with you) get the wobbles and cause damage to someone else’s property.
 The same if you lose control of that supermarket trolley.

 Other examples that come through the claims department include your BBQ or fire pit setting fire to a neighbour’s fence, as well as flying trampolines or garden furniture hitting the neighbour’s property in one of those wintry storms.

 “The cost of defending yourself against liability or in legal proceedings for insured incidents is another thing in the list of ‘did you knows’ for contents insurance,” says Tippet.